captnseagraves/pizza-webpage-master/README.md

 # pizza-webpage

-Simple Demo for GitHub Project
+Simple Demo for GitHub Project.

+I've edited the file.
+Saved it on GitHub.
+And Synced it to my local computer.